tobias-gp/SimpleFilters/README.md

 # Simple Filters

-This is a collection of simple filters to filter a multi-dimensional time series with real-time performance.
+This is a collection of simple filters optimized for real-time performance.
+The history of filtered values is kept constant after the initial filling according to the ```history_size``` specified.

 ## Usage